ussegliog/flask_celery/README.md

 The Flask server is put at the center with four directories to add specific features or tests/processings :
 * *config/* : Define global path or configuration
 * *test/* : Simulate user requests
-* *Processings/* : Define simple processings (python scripts)
+* *processings/* : Define simple processings (python scripts)
-* *main_app/* : Main diretory to initialize/instanciate Flask/Celery applications and to handle incomming requests
+* *main_app/* : Main diretory to initialize/instanciate Flask/Celery applications and to handle incoming requests.
+The main_app repository contains the heart of source files, with the following organization:

 ![MainApp directory : ](./img/Rep_mainApp.png?raw=true "MainApp directory/")

+Two parts are displayed.
+On one hand, we find the initialization/configuration of applications or extensions.
+On the other hand, we can make out all mechanisms to handle requests, periodic tasks and DB transactions with :
+* *models* : Specify DB Tables
+* *views* : Define available views for the Web Server
+* *tasks* : Implement celery tasks (asynchronous and periodic)